Petition-Backed Measure To Mandate Police Staffing Will Go To Austin Voters

 “We are pleased that the city certified our signed petitions and that we will now be placed directly on the November 2nd ballot," they said in a statement.
 "The upcoming election poses a stark choice for Austin voters: If you vote for our proposition, Austin will have adequate police staffing, the best trained police force in the nation, and enact important police reforms."

 Opponents say Save Austin Now's ratio of officers to citizens is arbitrary because funding and staffing don't always equate to more safety.
-The benchmark was a suggestion from a 2012 study by a city-hired consultant.

 In a joint statement with members of the Austin Justice Coalition and the local chapter of the American Federal, State, County and Municipal Employees, former City Council Member Bill Spelman said the staffing ratio "isn't the best practice."

 "It was a rule of thumb applied in the past when APD was responding to more calls and more crimes than they are today," Spelman said.
 “Then, you add the requirement for all officers to have 35% of their time free for some undefined ‘community engagement,’ and there could be no limit to the number of officers APD could demand each budget cycle.”

 He said the ordinance would tie the hands of the city going forward.

 Spelman and others — including Mayor Steve Adler and District 4 Council Member Greg Casar — have joined a campaign against the measure, arguing Save Austin Now's canvassers used misleading language to secure signatures for the petition.

 The city clerk confirmed Save Austin Now had more more than 25,000 valid signatures on its petition, enough to put it to voters.
 Now, the Austin City Council has to certify ballot language before the Nov.
 2 election.